How to Steam Pumpkin for the Best Taste and Maximum Nutrients

 Choosing a Pumpkin

-Smaller pumpkins tend to be better eating than the larger jack-o’-lantern style.
-Pumpkin breeds such as Blue Hokkaido, Sugar Pie and the Cheese and Cinderella varieties are often recommended for their texture and flavor.
+Breeds such as Sugar Pie, Baby Pam, Jarrahdale Blue, New England Pie and the Cheese and Cinderella varieties are often recommended for their texture and flavor.

 Look for ones that feel relatively heavy for their size and have a consistent color.
 Avoid pumpkins with mold, bruises, cracks or heavy scarring and test that the stem is hard and the skin firm to the touch.